 Advertisement

 “I am still a bit concerned about their pass coverage on the back end, Ocho.
-Because the teams that could potentially face… If Buffalo wins tomorrow, we’re gonna get a rematch.
-Buffalo, Houston, and Kansas City are all teams to watch.
+Because the teams that could potentially face… If Buffalo [Bills] wins tomorrow, we’re gonna get a rematch.
+Buffalo, Houston [Texans], and Kansas City [Chiefs] are all teams to watch.
 But, Ocho, Ravens, Lamar Jackson, I believe he is going to win the MVP.
 You believe he’s gonna win the MVP.
 He showed tonight that he should be the MVP,” Sharpe said.

-While Sharpe remained confident that Lamar Jackson has locked up the MVP, he acknowledged that Josh Allen could still have a standout game against the Broncos.
-However, Shannon also emphasized that no matter how well Allen performs, Lamar’s case for the award is undeniable.
+Sharpe remained confident that Jackson has locked up the MVP.
+However, if Josh Allen has a standout game against the Denver Broncos, that will spark a debate among fans and analysts at the most, felt Shannon, reiterating that Lamar’s case for the award is hard to deny.

-Sharpe then shifted the discussion to Chad “Ocho” Johnson, asking him to break down what led to the Ravens’ victory.
-Johnson pointed to a lack of creativity in the Steelers’ play-calling, which he said hurt their chances.
+Sharpe then asked Johnson to present the factors that led to the Ravens’ victory.
+Johnson pointed to a lack of creativity in the Steelers’ play-calling, which hurt their chances.

 “For the Ravens, they dominated from the start.
 I said it before the game: in order for Pittsburgh to have a chance, you’ve gotta counter Lamar Jackson, you’ve gotta counter Derrick Henry, and the production they bring.
 Arthur Smith had to call a different type of game to keep them in it, and that didn’t happen,” Johnson explained.

-The wild card round win boosts the Ravens’ confidence for Super Bowl, but it underscores ongoing struggles for the Steelers.
-Analysts have noted a troubling pattern in Pittsburgh’s playoff performances—they’ve consistently allowed 20-plus points in the first half, highlighting significant issues on defense when it matters most.
+The ongoing struggles for the Steelers were also highlighted in the game.
+Analysts have noted a troubling pattern in Pittsburgh’s playoff performances — they’ve consistently allowed 20-plus points in the first half.
+Their defense has faltered when things matter the most.